 Year Behind: You’re now a year behind your friends.
-Your friends are going to university and you’re still waiting a year before you can go.
-There is nothing worse than seeing your friends go onto the next step in their lives and you’re still yet to join them in it, it’s worth getting used to seeing your friends at university while you have to wait a year.
+Your friends are going to university, and you’re still waiting a year before you can go.
+There is nothing worse than seeing your friends go to the next step in their lives and you’re still yet to join them in it, it’s worth getting used to seeing your friends at university while you have to wait a year.

-Year Late to Work: Of course many people take a year out to work, but many going abroad are actually delaying the time that it will take them to get into work, and the older you are the harder it becomes to get a job.
+Year Late to Work: Of course many people take a year out to work, but many going abroad are actually delaying the time that it will take them to get into work, and the older you are, the harder it becomes to get a job.
 You have to really think if it is worth delaying the opportunity to begin work, especially if you don’t know what you’re going to be doing during said gap year.

 Loss of Momentum: A lot of students that have taken gap years complain about a loss of momentum in various skills.
 Such as writing essays; you’ve come from many years of not only writing and researching various subjects that you end up essentially forgetting everything that you’ve been doing and the year they started university they were too rusty to make good on their first year.
-This is a problem for a number of students and we recommend that if you are particularly insistent on taking a year out then we recommend writing a diary or an essay of your journeys, just so you don’t lose your touch too much.
+This is a problem for a number of students, and we recommend that if you are particularly insistent on taking a year out, then we recommend writing a diary or an essay of your journeys, just so you don’t lose your touch too much.